wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-apache-spark-ipython-notebook-machine-learning-v1.md

 	wacn.date=""/>

-# Build Machine Learning applications using Apache Spark on Azure HDInsight (Windows)
+# Build Machine Learning applications using Apache Spark on HDInsight Windows (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
 For information on how to create a machine learning application on HDInsight Spark Linux clusters, see [Build Machine Learning applications using Apache Spark on Azure HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-ipython-notebook-machine-learning).